antoineB/antoineB.github.io/_src/posts/2016-01-09-exploring-typecheking-sql-query-in-typed-racket.md

 (define-for-syntax (struct schema-st (data) #:property prop:procedure (lambda (st) (schema-st-data st))))
 ```

-This is completely straight forward it define a <code>movie</code> transformer
+This is completely straight forward it defines a <code>movie</code> transformer
 that retains data available for other macros.

-For short coming reasons it's unclear if using the struct schema is necessary or
+For shortcoming reasons it's unclear if using the struct schema is necessary or
 if <code>(define-syntax movies (list ...))</code> would have done the trick.

-Also the data structure shouldn't have be a complete syntax object of the whole
+Also, the data structure shouldn't have been a complete syntax object of the whole
 schema information but just a syntax object of the types, like:

 ```racket